 Figure out whether your vendors might be willing to work with you on another date for the party.
-Usually, if you can get everyone on the same page and agreeing to cancel the wedding, you should be able to negotiate a new day for the party.
+Usually, if you can get everyone on the same page and agree to cancel the wedding, you should be able to negotiate a new day for the reception.

 If You Decide to Go Forward With the Wedding...

-End the Party On Time (Or Move It Up Earlier)
+1. End the Party on Time (Or Move It Up Earlier)

-Power is a big issue during hurricanes so it's a good idea to make sure your venue has a backup power generator in the case of an outage.
+Power is a big issue during hurricanes, so it's a good idea to make sure your venue has a backup power generator in the case of an outage.
 Ask your venue manager first and if there's not one in-house, rent one.
-Generators with around 65 kilowatts should be able to power an event for 250-300 guests or more.
+Generators with around 65 kilowatts should be able to power an event for 250 to 300 guests or more.